Regulated chiral gauge theory and the strong CP problem: Introduction

 This is a {puzzling} phenomenon, since the existence of an exact global $U(1)$ symmetry for each bulk fermion field {in the 5d theory} is the cornerstone of the anomaly inflow phenomenon, whereby the Chern-Simons current flowing onto the boundary {is guaranteed to match} anomalous symmetry violation in the boundary theory, and it is precisely this anomalous symmetry violation that led to 't Hooft's solution of the conventional $U(1)_A$ problem {in 4d} \cite{t1976symmetry}.

-In this paper we examine the issue in detail and conclude that there are indeed two exactly conserved $U(1)$ symmetries, but that nevertheless, the boundary theory {in the \bcf~ construction} should behave as ordinary QCD with a massive $\eta'$ meson. {Furthermore, the theory has no strong $CP$ problem.} The way this can occur is similar to {how} the massless up quark solution to the strong $CP$ problem {works}, where the {zeromodes of the massless up quark quench the contributions of gauge field configurations with nontrivial topology to the partition function, rendering the vacuum $CP$-invariant} \cite{banks1994missing}.
+In this paper we examine the issue in detail and conclude that there are indeed two exactly conserved $U(1)$ symmetries, but that nevertheless, the boundary theory {in the \bcf~ construction} should behave as ordinary QCD with a massive $\eta'$ meson. {Furthermore, the theory can be constructed to have no strong $CP$ problem, with the phase of the quark mass matrix being unphysical.} The way this can occur is similar to {how} the massless up quark solution to the strong $CP$ problem {works}, where the {zeromodes of the massless up quark quench the contributions of gauge field configurations with nontrivial topology to the partition function, rendering the vacuum $CP$-invariant} \cite{banks1994missing}.
 A massless up quark is ruled out phenomenologically because it leads to a hadron spectrum inconsistent with what is observed.
-In the \bcf ~model {there exists an exact bulk fermion zeromode localized far off in the fifth dimension that similarly enforces trivial topology on the vacuum state; however, since the bulk fermions do not participate in the hadron spectrum of the boundary theory, this solution to the strong $CP$ problem is consistent with the expected phenomenology of $N_f=1$ QCD}.
+In the \bcf~model, constructed such that quark masses are boundary operators, {there exists an exact bulk fermion zeromode localized far off in the fifth dimension that similarly enforces trivial topology on the vacuum state; however, since the bulk fermions do not participate in the hadron spectrum of the boundary theory, this solution to the strong $CP$ problem is consistent with the expected phenomenology of $N_f=1$ QCD}.

 In this paper {we carefully reexamine} the $U(1)$ problem in the \bcf ~proposal and its connection to anomaly-inflow and $CP$-violation, {as well as the apparent paradox of having an exact $U(1)_A$ symmetry which is spontaneously broken, without having a massless $\eta'$}.
 We find this most simply done by means of a sequence of effective field theories: first with the bulk fermions integrated out of the theory, which is subsequently matched onto a chiral Lagrangian for the boundary theory after integration over the boundary gauge fields.
 Since the existence of the unwanted symmetry has nothing to do with {constructing the theory on a lattice}, we {primarily} consider the theory in the (Euclidian) continuum, {occasionally pointing out issues peculiar to a lattice theory}.